Hey CFANS students!

 I mentioned advising is a partnership.
 My role is to know the resources, programs, contacts, and information a student needs to personalize their experience at the U. The student’s role is to come in ready to learn how to manage their college experience, do their research before coming to advising meetings, and ask lots of tough questions!
 We are all constantly learning from each other at different stages of our lives, but we need to mutually work toward solving these tough situations and questions.

-Highlights and Focus Areas
+Professional Development Highlights & Focus Areas

 - Professional Staff Exemplary Intellectual Curiosity - Purdue University, 2018